AnmolS99/Chess-AI/README.md

 # Chess ♟️

 A comprehensive chess implementation from scratch that includes all functionalities, such as en passant, castling, and pawn promotion.
 AI bots based on the minimax and alpha-beta algorithms were also created.
-Additionally, a PyGame GUI provides a user-friendly interface for playing the game.
+Additionally, a Tkinter GUI provides a user-friendly interface for playing the game.

 <img alt="User vs. AlphaBetaV2 AI bot (1.5x speedup)" src="./README_images/chess_game_user_ai.gif" width="400">